lamhaison/lambda-appconfig-go-template/README.md

 If your Lambda function requires environment variables, you can configure them using the AWS CLI.
 Replace `key1=value1 key2=value2` with your environment variables.
 In my case, i am using region ap-southeast-1

-**You have to add layer that is supported to call appconfig like localhost** to get the the setting of appconfig
+**You have to add layer that is supported to call appconfig like localhost** to get the the setting of appconfig.
+The account number will be different on each Region - [You can check here](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions-versions.html).

    ```bash
    aws lambda update-function-configuration \